IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 in this paper is one of those human achievements that make the planet worth saving.”[<a href="https://arxiv.org/abs/1911.06630" target="_blank">1911.06630</a>]

 ― <a href="https://www.math.ru.nl/~landsman/" target="_blank">Klaas Landsman</a>

+>“Paul Erdős has passed on to us Hardy's personal ratings of mathematicians.
+Suppose that we rate mathematicians on the basis of pure talent on a scale from 0 to 100.
+Hardy gave himself a score of 25, J. E. Littlewood 30, David Hilbert 80 and Ramanujan 100.”

+― <a href="https://en.wikipedia.org/wiki/Bruce_C._Berndt" target="_blank">Bruce C. Berndt</a>

+>“Improbabilities are apt to be overestimated.
+It is true that I should have been surprised in the past to learn that Professor Hardy [an atheist] had joined the Oxford Group [a Christian organization].
+But one could not say the adverse chance was 10^6 : 1.
+Mathematics is a dangerous profession; an appreciable proportion of us go mad, and then this particular event would be quite likely. [...]
+I sometimes ask the question: what is the most remarkable coincidence you have experienced, and is it, for the most remarkable one, remarkable?
+(With a lifetime to choose from, 10^6 : 1 is a mere trifle.)” [<a href="https://en.wikipedia.org/wiki/Littlewood%27s_law" target="_blank">Littlewood's law</a>]

+― <a href="https://en.wikipedia.org/wiki/John_Edensor_Littlewood" target="_blank">John Edensor Littlewood</a>

 >“It is a truth universally acknowledged that a closed differential form, in possession of an interpretation as a gauge field in a quantum field theory, must be in want of an integral refinement.”[<a href="https://arxiv.org/abs/2312.14338" target="_blank">2312.14338</a>]